web_0347.jpg

 Organization-Based Fellowships

 A number of nonprofit organizations administer their own fellowships, usually focused on a specific area of the law.
 Candidates generally apply directly to the organization, typically with a cover letter, resume and references.
-You do not need to develop your own project for these fellowships; instead, your focus is on your commitment to the work the organization already does.
+You do not need to develop your own project for these fellowships.
+Instead, the fellowship focuses on the work the organization already does.
 Fellows are treated as junior staff attorneys and participate in the various aspects of the organization’s workforce for one or two years.
 Some examples of Organization-Based Fellowships are:

 Project-Based Fellowships

 Some foundations fund fellowships for applicants to develop a specific project in conjunction with sponsoring nonprofit organizations, also called host organizations.
 Securing a project-based fellowship is often a two-stage process; the candidate must first apply to a potential sponsoring organization and, once accepted, apply to the funding program.
 Fellowships have a finite term of one or two years.
-Funders usually consider the applicant’s qualifications, the organization’s ability to supervise the project, the feasibility and benefit of the project, and how well the project matches the foundation’s goals.
+Funders usually consider the applicant’s qualifications for the project, the organization’s ability to supervise the project, the nature and extent of the harm that will be addressed, the feasibility of the project, and how well the project matches the foundation’s goals.
 Some examples of Project-Based Fellowships are:

-• Equal Justice Works Fellowships – Equal Justice Works (EJW) funds several dozen two-year fellowships annually, with the goal of providing a range of legal services to underrepresented communities in the United States.
+• Equal Justice Works Fellowships – Equal Justice Works (EJW) funds between 60-80 two-year fellowships annually, with the goal of providing a range of legal services to underrepresented communities in the United States.
 The application deadline is typically in early September.
 Here, too, you should check the website regularly, read the PIN, and attend the CDO information session on EJW in the spring.

 • YLS Public Interest Fellowships – The following YLS fellowships accept project-based proposals: Bernstein, Gruber, Heyman, Liman, Robina, YPIF and YLJ fellowships.